Taking Photos of dragonflies and damselflies

 Common Blue damselfly with smooth backgroundCommon Blue Damselfly with even background

-The colour of a background can make a difference when taking photos of dragonflies and damselflies.
+The background colour can make a difference when taking photos of dragonflies and damselflies.

-The green background, with purple flower are analogous colours (from the same side of the colour wheel) and they blend nicely together.
+A green background with purple flowers creates a pleasing look.
+These colours are from the same side of the colour wheel and blend well.

 Ruddy Darter on picnic tableRuddy Darter on picnic table